-Marriage comes with its highs and lows, and no matter how prepared you think you are, you will still get some surprises!
+Marriage comes with highs and lows, and no matter how prepared you think you are, you will still get some surprises!

 Being married, having kids and having a career is serious work!
 Enjoy your spinsterhood while it lasts – if you are single.

 I didn’t understand how your freedom dies when you get married.
-I no longer take decisions on my own – where to go, what to eat – anything!
+I no longer make decisions on my own – where to go, what to eat – anything!
 It’s now about “all of us” and “we”

 Being dis-virgined on my wedding night was hell.
 Thought it would be amazing.
-Well it got interesting after that…
+Well, it got interesting after that…

 I thought love would grow with my husband, it didn’t.
 I dread him touching me, there’s no love, no chemistry, no intimacy.
 It’s been frustrating.
 Please be attracted to whoever you want to get married to.

 I never thought Mills and Boons novels were lying to me all those years!
 Marriage is not a bed of roses!

 Love needs to be nurtured otherwise it dies.
 I discovered that little actions are what make love thrive.
 Once I neglect the little things, the joy and love slowly reduce.

 The first few years were harder than I expected.
 We fought, were hurt, but forgave each other.
 Once we adapted to each other, it became beautiful.
 You need to stay strong and be patient.

 I married not only him, but his whole family!
 I practically inherited everything – the obligations, stresses and benefits.
 They are great anyway- just a little nosy.